erizov/Professor/semester_10/lecture_66_llm_inference/kv_cache_optimization/README.md

 1. Implement Kv Cache Optimization from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this approach vs. alternative approaches
+3. Identify when to employ this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to solve real-world problems

 ## Prerequisites